3lit3hax/gdbot/README.md

 This is one of my first projects, so the code is probably not gonna be the best, and there will be bunch of bugs, however, I am trying to get better at programming.

+What it does:
+- Loads Geometry Dash accounts from a text file, and uses them to like/dislike user levels/comments/profiles.
+- Uses accounts to send demon rates to potentially influence demon level ratings.

 Requirements:
 - Python (latest version, others untested)
 - Packages: tkinter and requests